arso-project/sonar-docs/docs/guides/workspace.md

 ```

 Now you can create, update, open and display collections on the workspace.
 Furthermore the workspace offers the possibility to manage the login of the client.
 More about the workspace can be found in the API description: [Workspace](https://sonar-apidocs.dev.arso.xyz/Workspace.html)

+How to create collections and so on you can find in the collection guide.